andy489/Parking_Lot/README.md

 ### Business requirements:

-- The parking lot has 50 car spots and 10 bus spots;
+- The parking lot has 50 car spots and 10 bus spots; :heavy_check_mark:
-- For cars hourly price is EUR 1 while the 24hr price is EUR 10;
+- For cars hourly price is EUR 1 while the 24hr price is EUR 10; :heavy_check_mark:
-- For buses hourly price is EUR 5 while 24hr price is EUR 40;
+- For buses hourly price is EUR 5 while 24hr price is EUR 40; :heavy_check_mark:
-- Sales are generated when a vehicle leaves the parking lot.
+- Sales are generated when a vehicle leaves the parking lot. :heavy_check_mark:

 ### The REST service should have all necessary methods to:

-- Record occupancy;
+- Record occupancy; :heavy_check_mark:
-- Record sales.
+- Record sales. :heavy_check_mark:

 ### Optional, for bonus points:

-- Provide REST method generating an itemized report of sales given a date range;
+- Provide REST method generating an itemized report of sales given a date range; :heavy_check_mark:
-- Protect the REST service using basic authentication;
+- Protect the REST service using basic authentication; :heavy_check_mark:
-- Provide some unit tests.
+- Provide some unit tests. :heavy_check_mark:

 Deliver project via a GitHub shared repository or a Zip file.

+### Еxtra of my choice:

+- Global REST exception hanler; :heavy_check_mark:
+- Reset payment reports and write current state into CSV file; :heavy_check_mark:
+- Custom path variable request. :heavy_check_mark: